-- a.
+- The College prohibits - 1. physical assault or abuse tries to or does physically strike another and - 2. other conduct that threatens or endangers the health or safety of any person or any act that unreasonably interferes with, impedes, or harasses other persons in the pursuit of their education or way of life. - 9.
+Hostile Communication - 1.
 Threatening another individual physically, verbally, or by any other means in a manner to make that individual reasonably believe that the threat or threats are likely to be carried out; harassment; intimidation, or coercion by any means, including electronic communication.
-Examples include, but are not limited to, use of profane language, or insulting or harassing College faculty, staff, and student employees. - b.
+Examples include, but are not limited to, use of profane language, or insulting or harassing College faculty, staff, and student employees. - 2.
 Hate speech clause: The principles of community adopted by Emory & Henry college include a commitment to building a safe and fostering human environment.
 The College also affirms the link between diversity and excellence, and the dignity of all individuals.
-Therefore, Emory & Henry College is a hate speech free zone.

-8. Disruptive or disorderly conduct:

-- a.
-Disruptive behavior or other conduct that, taken alone or considered in the aggregate, interferes with the institution's operations or with the ability of faculty, staff, or students to work or learn. - b.
+Therefore, Emory & Henry College is a hate speech free zone. - 10.
+Disruptive or disorderly conduct: - 1.
+Disruptive behavior or other conduct that, taken alone or considered in the aggregate, interferes with the institution's operations or with the ability of faculty, staff, or students to work or learn. - 2.
 Conduct that disrupts the academic and social environment of the campus or surrounding areas may be deemed disorderly.
-Examples include, but are not limited to, obscene conduct and/or indecent exposure, disruption of social and/or academic functions, excessive vulgarity, and the use of fighting words.
+Examples include, but are not limited to, obscene conduct and/or indecent exposure, disruption of social and/or academic functions, excessive vulgarity, and the use of fighting words. - 11.
+Drugs a) The college prohibits the illegal selling, manufacture, distribution, possession, delivery, and/or professionally unsupervised usage of all prescription drugs, hallucinogenic drugs, and controlled substances or being in the presence of the usage of such substances.

-9. Druas
+1.Drugs (non-marijuana)

-- a.
-The college prohibits the illegal selling, manufacture, distribution, possession, delivery, and/or professionally unsupervised usage of all prescription drugs, hallucinogenic drugs, and controlled substances or being in the presence of the usage of such substances. - b.
-The College prohibits the sale, possession, and/or distribution of drug paraphernalia including, but not limited to, hookahs, bongs, pipes, etc. - c.
-The College prohibits driving while under the noticeable effect of drugs. - d.
-The College prohibits any behavior that is a direct result of drug consumption.
+b) The College prohibits the sale, possession, and/or distribution of drug paraphernalia including, but not limited to, hookahs, bongs, pipes, etc.

+c) The College prohibits driving while under the noticeable effect of drugs.

+d) The College prohibits any behavior that is a direct result of drug consumption.
 Any student found to be visibly overcome by the usage of drugs will be found in violation of this policy.

+2. Drugs (Marijuana)

+a) The college prohibits the selling, manufacture, distribution, possession, delivery, and/or professionally unsupervised usage of marijuana in any form, in any quantity or being in the presence of marijuana.

+b) The College prohibits the sale, possession, and/or distribution of marijuana paraphernalia including, but not limited to, hookahs, bongs, pipes, etc.

+c) The College prohibits driving while under the noticeable effect of marijuana.

+d) The College prohibits any behavior that is a direct result of marijuana consumption.
+Any student found to be visibly overcome by the usage of marijuana will be found in violation of this policy.

-10. Failure to Comply
+12. Failure to Comply